 How to use Oxygen Absorbers?

-When using the Oxygen Absorbers, please note the capacity of the amount of oxygen that it can absorb.
-The capacity of Oxygen Absorbers is measured in CC (cm3) that is a unit of measurement equal to milliliters (ml).
+When using the Oxygen Absorbers, please note the capacity of the amount of oxygen they can absorb.
+The capacity of Oxygen Absorbers is measured in CC (cm3), a unit of measurement equal to millilitres (ml).
 For example, 20 cc = 20 ml.
 So, 20 cc Oxygen Absorbers will absorb 20 cm3 of oxygen.

 |Bag Size||Refined Grains (sugar, flour, etc)||Pasta and Thicker, Less Dense Foods|

 |8″ x 8″||50 CC||100 CC|